This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 5 Ways to Spot a Fad Diet and How Not to Fall for the Hype

-You’ve no doubt seen ads promising that if you follow a particular diet, you will lose ten pounds in a week.
-This is a tempting prospect for anyone who wants to slim down quickly.
 Unfortunately, these “miracle diets” do not result in permanent weight loss.
-In our hearts, we know this but can still fall for them out of desperation.
+We know this but can still fall for them out of desperation.

 If the first one we try doesn’t get results, we may end up trying one after another, thinking the latest one will work.
-Dieting this way is a temporary solution at best that will, in fact, hinder weight loss and, over time, cause numerous health problems.

-If you were to lose ten pounds in a week, most of it would be due to water loss, and you would quickly regain the weight you’d lost.
 Losing one to two pounds a week is wiser and safer.
 It will take you longer to reach your goal, but you will feel better and have a far greater chance of keeping the weight off.

 Knowing how to spot a fad diet will enable you to avoid jumping onto the latest quick-fix diet bandwagon.
 Here are 5 ways to spot a fad diet: